 Some technically offer music not part of the public domain, but you can guarantee it is royalty-free.
 You just need to ensure you understand the creative use of music a website allows.
 What public domain site you use depends on your needs for the music.

-Мusic Gateway is a great source of royalty-free music.
+Мusic Gateway is a great source of royalty-free music and sync licensing.
 The music is not necessarily free to buy but is perfect for use in advertising for example.

 Their royalty-free music requires one upfront payment.
 After that, you can use the music however you like, as many times as you like.
 Unlike other licenses, royalties do not need to be paid after the purchase.

-There is a huge benefit of Мusic Gateway to find music over the public domain.
+There is a huge benefit of Мusic Gateway to finding music in the public domain.
 The public domain is limited to music that is not owned by anyone.
 This massively limits what music is available to you. Мusic Gateway, however, provides new and modern music that is royalty-free.
 You have much greater freedom over the style and quality of music you want to source.

 FreeDP provides free music that can be used in any desired way.
 You can use the songs for advertising and independent projects – however best suits you.